booleanapp/docs/pages/overview/send_surveys.md

 ## Sending surveys

 Once a project is created you can immediately start sending surveys.
 There are 2 ways to send surveys - sending from dashboard, sending through API.
-Please note that you can send non-transactional surveys only from dashboard.
+Please note that you can send transactional surveys only from API.

 ### Sending non-transactional surveys

 You can quickly send non-transactional surveys from within the dashboard.
 All you need is a list of your user’s email addresses.
 1. Go to “send surveys” section.
-2. Import email addresses by either pasting them in comma separated format or importing a CSV file.
-You can import a maximum of 1000 email addresses in both methods.
-If you are using CSV method make sure all email addresses are in the first column.
-You can download a sample CSV file from the link provided.
+2. Import email addresses by either pasting them in comma separated format (max 1000 emails).
 3. You will be shown a preview of emails to which surveys will be sent.
 Boolean will remove duplicates and emails which have already hit daily/weekly/monthly throttle limits.
 After verifying the list, you can send the surveys by clicking “send”.
 Your surveys will be delivered in few minutes.